pravindesai/FaceRecognitionLock/README.md

 # FaceRecognitionLock

 This Code
-*Collects face data of user in PHASE 1
+1.Collects face data of user in PHASE 1
-*Train Model for Face Recognition in PHASE 2 *Recognize the face in PHASE 3
+2.Train Model for Face Recognition in PHASE 2 3.Recognize the face in PHASE 3
 	1.if unknown face found locks the windows pc.

 HOW TO USE: